d12frosted/elpa-mirror/gnu/logos-readme.txt

 ─────────────────────────────────────────────

   The `logos-focus-mode-extra-functions' is a normal hook that runs when `logos-focus-mode' is enabled.
-It gives users the power to write their own extensions that change how the buffer works when that mode is toggled on/off.

-  The hook is designed to call functions without an argument.
-An example function that sets a variable is `logos--buffer-read-only';
-  one that sets a mode is `logos--scroll-lock'; another that sets the mode of an external package is `logos--olivetti'; while `logos--hide-fringe' provides yet another useful sample.
+Each function is run without an argument and looks like those in `logos.el'.
+An example that sets a variable is `logos--buffer-read-only'; one that sets a mode is `logos--scroll-lock'; another that sets the mode of an external package is `logos--olivetti'; while `logos--hide-fringe' provides yet another useful sample.

+  If a function cannot be like the aforementioned though still needs to set its state both when `logos-focus-mode' is enabled and disabled, then use the `logos-focus-mode-hook' instead.

 5.6.1 Conditionally toggle org-indent-mode